The Hunton group within the Arbuckle Mountain region consists of the following units of strata in surface and subsurface stratigraphy

 The presence of complete specimens of some of these trilobites in assemblage zones has been known for some time.
 The same is true of the distribution of some of the larger brachiopods found within the Cravatt member.
 Other fauna of notable distinction (crinoids, cystoids, starfish, fish remains, etc.) that are found here may be restricted also, but their presence is too infrequent to ensure an accurate determination as to where they can be presumed absent.

 New discoveries concerning the fauna of the Haragan and Bois D'Arc formations slowly evidence themselves during many long hours on the outcrop.
-Even though these insights are slow to be uncovered, they continue to inspire one's desire to learn more about this interesting period of earth's history.
+Even though these insights are slow to be uncovered, they continue to inspire ones' desire to learn more about this interesting period of earth's history.
 Discoveries of pieces of Huntonia trilobites representing individuals up to one foot in length, or lichid fragments indicating lengths of 8 to 10 inches belie what is normally found here.
 Perhaps little is actually known about many of the invertebrates that are taken for granted here, because invariably, nature has not allowed every aspect of the existence of these creatures to be easily discerned.
 Only through the patient methodical process of observation do these previously unknown characteristics of the faunas become known.
 With trilobites, complete specimens are always welcome, but sometimes the incomplete fragments are just as enlightening, and often are overlooked.
-And even while brachiopods abound here and have been studied relentlessly, there are still species here that have not been recorded.
+And even while brachiopods abound here and have been studied relentlessly, there are still species here that may have not been recorded.
 The same is basically true for echinoderm species, which continue to be revealed.
+A few crinoids that I have found pieces of are undescribed from here but occur elsewhere in North America.

 Check out some of the interesting denizens of this locality and also enjoy the gallery of specimens within the virtual museum!